bqworks/slider-pro/docs/modules.md

 ### 3. Full Screen ###

-Allows you to view the slider in full-screen mode in browsers where the HTML5 Full Screen is supported.
+Allows you to view the slider in full-screen mode, in browsers where the HTML5 Full Screen API is supported.
 If full-screen is supported a button will be displayed in the top-right corner of the slider.

 Customizable properties: [fullScreen](api.md#fullscreen) and [fadeFullScreen](api.md#fadefullscreen).